Best 3D Printing Software

 MeshLab, as the name suggests, is an advanced mesh editor.
 This cross-platform 3D print and modeling software started as an assignment for students of the University of Pisa.
-The goal of this 2005 project was to process 3D models after 3D scanning.
-MeshLab evolved to a free, open-source program for processing and editing 3D triangular meshes.
-It packs a whole list of features that can help edit, clean, inspect, repair, render, and texture meshes.
+The goal of this 2005 project was to build a solution for processing 3D models after 3D scanning.
+MeshLab evolved into a free, open-source software for processing and editing 3D triangular meshes.
+It packs a rich list of key features that can help edit, clean, inspect, repair, render, and texturize meshes.

 The best 3D printer software will be able to clean up the model before printing.
-While simplification is not something we prefer in 3D printing, MeshLab is perfectly capable of reducing the number of the model’s polygons and preserving as much detail in the process as possible.
+While simplification is not always preferred in 3D printing, MeshLab is perfectly capable of reducing the number of the model’s polygons while preserving as much detail as possible.

-MeshLab can export files in STL format, one of the most commonly used file formats for 3D printing.
-It can easily prep the models, make slicing simpler by resampling the model, hollowing it out, creating a watertight mesh, or flattening the model’s bottom side to firmly secure it on the printing surface.
+MeshLab can export files in the STL format, one of the most commonly used file formats for 3D printing.
+It can easily prep them, make slicing simpler by resampling the model, hollowing it out, creating a watertight mesh, or flattening the model’s bottom side to firmly secure it on the printing surface.

-Meshlab’s user interface takes some time to get used to.
-It looks a bit clunky compared to elaborate menus and commands in programs like Blender.
-The software is exceptionally optimized, and you won’t have issues opening complicated models on lower-than-average configurations.
-It’s capable of fantastic color mapping and texturing, so you’ll end up with awesome-looking textured models.
+Unfortunately, MeshLab’s doesn’t exactly have an intuitive interface: It looks a bit clunky compared to the elaborate menus and commands in programs like Blender.
+On the plus side, the software is exceptionally optimized for limited memory space, so you won’t have issues opening complicated models on lower-than-average configurations.
+It’s one of the best software tools for fantastic color mapping and texturing, so you’ll end up with awesome-looking textured models.

-Meshlab has some exciting advantages compared with its competition.
+MeshLab has some exciting advantages compared to its competition.
 It’s the best 3D software for 3D printing scanned models we’ve tested.
-It’s excellent for repairing models and preparing them for printing, and anyone who’s ever tried to print unadjusted models will know how important that is.
+It’s also excellent for rapid prototyping and model repair, and anyone who’s ever tried to print unadjusted models will know how important that is.

 - Simple user interface